Signed in as:

 Investment Advisor (12 Del.
 C. § 3313): directs, consent to, or disapprove of a trustee's investment.

-Considerations for acceptance as an individual trustee is done on a case-by-case basis and will be determined by the terms of the governing instrument, complexity of the trust's holdings and anticipated activities.
+MAIF's Principal, Erin E. Markham, can serve as a directed or discretionary trustee or co-trustee in an individual capacity, and not under the MAIF entity, in limited circumstances.
+Consideration for acceptance as an individual trustee is done on a case-by-case basis and will be determined by the terms of the governing instrument, complexity of the trust's holdings and anticipated activities.

 Directed Trustee: acts on instructions from a separately named fiduciary, such as a Distribution Advisor or Investment Advisor.